system76/docs/content/wireless.md

 nmcli device wifi connect <SSID>
 ```

-For unstable networks, set IPv6 to “Ignore” in the network settings
+For unstable networks, set IPv6 to “Ignore” in the network settings:

 1. Open Settings → Network.
 2. Select your Wi-Fi connection.

-3. Go to the IPv6 tab → change method to Ignore.
+3. Go to the IPv6 tab → change the method to Ignore.

 ## Bluetooth and Airplane Mode Interactions